-The probability of a plant occurring in a plot (frequency measurements) is a function of plot size, since larger plots are most likely to yield larger frequencies.
-Therefore, comparison of frequencies can only be made between plots of similar size.

-2 handheld compasses to establish a transect line.

-- Tapes: 50 metre fibreglass tapes will be required to lay out the plots, and a 2 metre fibreglass tape to measure tree girth (GBH).
-Special diameter tapes, which are used in forestry to measure tree diameter at breast height (DBH), are not recommended for mangrove studies since many mangrove trees do not have a round cross-section. - Rope or string, approximately 100 metres in length. - Durable tags and stainless steel wire.
-Cut the tags from a sheet of light gauge aluminium and punch a unique number onto each tag.
-Do not duplicate numbers. - General Stakes 1.5 metre lengths of 50 millimetre PVC pipe or other material. - Hammer and nails (5 centimetres in length). - Preprinted data sheets.
+☐ The probability of a plant occurring in a plot (frequency measurements) is a function of plot size, since larger plots are most likely to yield larger frequencie.
+Therefore, comparison of frequencies can only be made between plots of simil size. ogistics quipment 2 handheld compasses to establish a transect line.
+Tapes: 50 metre fibreglass tapes will be required to lay out the plots, and a 2 met fibreglass tape to measure tree girth (GBH).
+Special diameter tapes, which are us in forestry to measure tree diameter at breast height (DBH), are not recommend for mangrove studies since many mangrove trees do not have a round cross-section Rope or string, approximately 100 metres in length.
+Durable tags and stainless steel wire.
+Cut the tags from a sheet of light gau aluminium and punch a unique number onto each tag.
+Do not duplicate number Stakes - 1.5 metre lengths of 50 millimetre PVC pipe or other material.
+Hammer and nails (5 centimetres in length).
+Preprinted data sheets.
 A4 underwater paper is recommended (Fig. 3.22).
-Small notebooks can also be used but care should be taken to reduce their exposure to water.
-A new notebook should be used for each field trip. - Pencils.

-- At least 2 sites should be selected at each location. - Sites should be as representative as possible of the general area. - Determine the extent of the mangrove forest using aerial photographs.
+Sm notebooks can also be used but care should be taken to reduce their exposure water.
+A new notebook should be used for each field trip.
+Pencils. ite selection At least 2 sites should be selected at each location.
+Sites should be as representative as possible of the general area.
+Determine the extent of the mangrove forest using aerial photographs.
 The photographs will also indicate whether zonation occurs in the forest.
-Ground truthing is used to confirm any changes in forest type indicated on the photographs. - Record the precise location of the sites.
-A GPS is useful, if available. - Plots should be established wherever the vegetation type changes.
+Ground truthing is used to confirm any changes in forest type indicated on the photograph Record the precise location of the sites.
+A GPS is useful, if available.
+Plots should be established wherever the vegetation type changes.
+Seneral procedure For each site, establish at least 3 transect lines from the seaward margin of t